BibleUs/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Dynamic-Resolution.md

 ## Using dynamic resolution

 Dynamic resolution is not automatic, so you need to manually call the `HDDynamicResolutionHandler.SetDynamicResScaler(PerformDynamicRes scaler, DynamicResScalePolicyType scalerType)` function.
-This function is in the `UnityEngine.Rendering.HighDefinition` namespace.
+This function is in the `UnityEngine.Experimental.Rendering.HDPipeline` namespace.

 The example below shows how to call this function.
 In a real production environment, you would call this function depending on the performance of your application.